truc-nt/-SHECODES-FUTURE-TECH-CHALLENGE-2022/README.md

 I didn't use any CSS Frameworks, I did it all by myself.
 At first, it took me too much time to style with CSS.
 However, later, I got used to and understand more about how CSS worked.
 I knew there had been another way to make CSS more professional, faster and clearer with SASS/SCSS but I didn't have enough time to learn about SASS/SCSS so my CSS files were quite long.

 Through this project, I have learned a lot of things.
 How to use state, ref in React, how to deploy a Reactjs website on Github,...
-And for CSS, I think that somehow CSS became more clear to me.
+And for CSS, I think that somehow CSS became more clearly to me.
 I understand how flexbox works, how display works,...

 ## **Design**